 This verbal statement matters.
 It puts the supervisor on notice.
 It opens the door to reallocation.
 And it establishes the timeline if you later need to document escalation.
 Get their response – verbal is fine at this stage.

-If the supervisor offers a specific remedy (one patient transferred, a resource nurse assigned, a more experienced nurse co-managing the high-acuity patient), assess whether it genuinely resolves your safety concern.
+If the supervisor offers a specific remedy (one patient transferred, a resource nurse assigned, a more experienced nurse co-managing the high-acuity patient), assess whether it fully resolves your safety concern.
 If it does, document that a modification was made and proceed.

 If the supervisor says something to the effect of “do the best you can” or “everyone is in the same boat” without any change to the assignment, proceed to Step 2.